datocms/old-website/src/docs/import/ruby.md

 ---
-position: 3
+position: 5
-title: Ruby client
+title: Import from other sources with Ruby
 ---

 We released a Ruby gem to make it easy to programmatically read/create/edit/destroy DatoCMS records.
 Add this line to your application's `Gemfile` and then install the gem running `bundle install` within your terminal: